Revelations of Guidance

 on.
 I found no conflict inwardly between the desire to follow this quest and

-clear he was guiding me to this.
-Amongst the parts of revelation I have left
+was clear he was guiding me to this.
+Amongst the parts of revelation I have

 On the first occasion of visiting Konya I felt the resplendent generosity of